GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 ### Calculating descriptive statistics

 The template uses `tensorflow_data_validation.GenerateStatistics` *PTransform* to calculate statistics for a full time series of records from `start_time` to `end_time` where `start_time` and `end_time` are the values for the `time` field in the AI Platform Prediction request-response log table.
-For more information on what type of statistics are calculated refer to eh [TensorFlow Data Validation](https://www.tensorflow.org/tfx/guide/tfdv) documentation.
+For more information on what type of statistics are calculated refer to the [TensorFlow Data Validation](https://www.tensorflow.org/tfx/guide/tfdv) documentation.

-If the optional `time_window` parameter is provided the time series of records is diveded into a set of time slices of the `time_window` width and statistics are calculated for each time slice.
+If the optional `time_window` parameter is provided, the time series of records is divided into a set of time slices of the `time_window` width and statistics are calculated for each time slice.

 ![time slicing](/images/time_slicing.png)

+### Detecting data anomalies

+The pipeline uses the `tensorflow_data_validation.validate_statistics` function to detect anomalies.
+Refer to the [TensorFlow Data Validation] documentation for more information about the types of anomalies detected by the pipeline.

+If the opional `baseline_stats_file` template argument is provided it will be passed as the `previous_statistics` argument to `validate_statistics`.

+If the reference schema, passed as the `schema_file` template argument, includes skew comparator threshold directives the distribution skew metrics will be calculated.

 ## Deploying the Log Analyzer Dataflow Flext template